 Amidst the excitement, we failed to notice that the driver of the mini-van had actually parked half a block from the demonstration.
 After confirming that this was in fact the same vehicle, the crowd approached it just a few seconds before it drove off.
-A volley of rocks pelted the speeding vehicle, though we were nal crowd emerged.
-The mini-van and cruiser not able to catch up to it.
+A volley of rocks pelted the speeding vehicle, though we were not able to catch up to it.

 In Hallak's livestream, he mentions having coordinated with Soldiers of Odin (SOO), an anti-immigrant vigilante group.
 SOO was formed in Finland in 2015 but has since established chapters in dozens of cities across Canada.
-Shortly after Hallak's arrest, about twenty members of SOO were spotted in front of a ment.
-McDonald's a block away from the demonstration.
+Shortly after Hallak's arrest, about twenty members of SOO were spotted in front of a McDonald's a block away from the demonstration.
 A couple dozen people clad in masks broke off from the main crowd in an effort to confront them but police were everywhere.

-Having regrouped, SOO marched towards the demonstration, making it just halfa-block before being met by an angry group of militants.
+Having regrouped, SOO marched towards the demonstration, making it just half-a-block before being met by an angry group of militants.
 Police at first prevented the two sides from clashing, but a small group used an alleyway to their advantage and was able to pelt the SOO group with eggs and chunks of ice.
-SOO pitifully made their way back to the Mc-Donald's and dispersed.
+SOO pitifully made their way back to the McDonald's and dispersed.